-First, login to the Admin area of your site and then click on the "Visit Website" link at the top of the screen:
+First, login to the Admin area of the site and then click on the "Visit Website" link at the top of the screen:

-Next, navigate to the "Pretty" URL version of the member search results page you wish to edit.
-In this example, the "Pretty" URL version of the page is located at /united-states/nevada/las-vegas/restaurants.
+Next, navigate to the "Pretty" URL version of the member search results page that will be edited.
+In this example, the "Pretty" URL version of the page is located at /united-states/san-francisco/real-estate-services/.

-Once you are on the page that you would like to edit, click on the "Create Static Page" icon in the left Admin navigation bar:
+Once on the page, click on the "Create Static Page" icon in the left Admin navigation bar:

-Next, we want to enter the permalink of this page into the Permalink field:
+Next, enter the permalink of this page into the Permalink/URL field:

-From here, we continue to fill out all of the other fields:
+From here, continue to fill out all of the other fields:

 For more information about each of these fields and what impact they will have on the live webpage, please see the "Editing SEO Elements" section of this article.

-Once this is complete and we save the changes, if we navigate to the same page on the front end of the website, we will see the new custom content and SEO Elements reflected on the page:
+Once this is complete save the changes.
+Now navigate to the same page on the front end of the website to see the new custom content and SEO Elements reflected on the page:

-Above Member Results will display the custom content on top of your Results page like this:
+Above Member Results - will display the custom content on top of the Results page: